mjiggidy/binsmith/README.md

 ## Why?

 This could be useful for all sorts of weird little post production needs.
-For example, batch-creating new bins for a "new project" setup script.
+For example, batch-creating new bins for a "new project" setup script, or as part of a dailies ingest workflow.
+Or just for one-off bins because...
+I don't know about you, but *my* Avid takes *forever* to make a new bin the normal way.

 ## How does it work?